kmmraj/rekotlin-router/README.md

 # Example Projects

 - [GitHubExample](https://github.com/kmmraj/rekotlin-router-github-example): A real world example, involving authentication, network requests and navigation.
 Still WIP but should be the best example when you starting to adapt `ReKotlin` and `Rekotlin-Router` in your own app.
+- [Router working with Fragments](https://github.com/ReKotlin/reKotlinFragmentExample): An example, that explains how to use the router along with fragments.

 ## Credits